yokalona/livadator/README.md

 * _**:a-8**_ failed because it's value, nested map failed for key `:a-8-3-2` which is missing and required
 * _**:a-9**_ failed because expected singular, but was provided multiple
 * _**:a-10**_ failed because expected multiple values

+## Pros and Cons
+Pros:
+1. It's simple
+2. It's easy
+3. ????
+4. Use it already?

+Cons:
+1. There are tons of such libraries already

+### Future plans
+1. Publish this into clojars, duh!
+2. Schema registry and schema aliases
+3. Add more options, such as:
+3.1 Parallel execution
+3.2 Complex validation
+4. Add cool looking logs and several levels of logging
+5. Add context, for validations like "If key presents then this key should be also present"

 ## Happy using